greenbone/greenbone-feed-sync/README.md

 On Debian based Distributions like Ubuntu and Kali `rsync` can be installed via

-    apt install rsync
+    sudo apt install rsync

 ### Install using pipx

-You can install the latest stable release of **pontos** from the Python Package Index (pypi) using [pipx]
+You can install the latest release of **greenbone-feed-sync** from the Python Package Index (pypi) using [pipx]

-    python3 -m pipx install pontos
+    python3 -m pipx install greenbone-feed-sync

+On Debian based Distributions like Ubuntu and Kali `pipx` itself can be installed via

+    sudo apt install pipx

 ### Install using pip

-**NOTE:** The `pip install` command does no longer work out-of-the-box in newer distributions like Ubuntu 23.04 because of [PEP 668](https://peps.python.org/pep-0668).
+**NOTE:** The `pip install` command does no longer work out-of-the-box in newer distributions like Ubuntu 23.04 or Debian 12 because of [PEP 668](https://peps.python.org/pep-0668).
 Please use the [installation via pipx](#install-using-pipx) instead.

-You can install the latest stable release of **greenbone-feed-sync** from the Python Package Index (pypi) using [pip]
+You can install the latest release of **greenbone-feed-sync** from the Python Package Index ([pypi]) using [pip]

     python3 -m pip install greenbone-feed-sync